reinhardt021/rails-auth/README.md

 - [x] create REGISTER form
 - [x] handle form submit to create
 - [x] handle form submit to redirect
+- [ ] manually destroy duplicate emails
+- [ ] make emails unique in the database

+- [ ] play FIREPLACE background (might only work at night)

 - [ ] change to use warden to redirect from home to register page

+can probably do these first then change to warden later
+- [ ] create login route
+- [ ] create login page with form
+- [ ] create Session Controller

 ### MODELS